ngi-nix/editoria/README.md

 We recommend using a demo instance of INK hosted by Coko in your initial Editoria setup.
 Please contact the team on https://mattermost.coko.foundation/coko/channels/editoria in order to get the required credentials and information.

-If you do want to run your own instance of INK, ensure that:
+If you do want to run your own instance of [INK](https://gitlab.coko.foundation/INK/ink-api), be sure that:
 * the `<your-ink-api-endpoint>` in `local-development.json` ends with a trailing slash
 * if INK is running as a service on a port, ensure it is on port `3000`
+* If INK and Editoria are on the same server, Editoria should be set to run on another port than `3000`, AND the `postgres` docker component for INK should run on a different port (`4321` instead of `5432`for instance).

+Again, if you need to test editoria, asking for the credentials will be the fastest way to be set up.

 Create environment files for each profile of the application under `editoria-app/config`.
 eg. `editoria-app/config/development.env`